HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 ### Situational Awareness for Novel Epidemic Response
 Situational Awareness has been the focus of attention in health IT circles well before the detection of potentially pandemic flu strains in 2005.
-Since then, a number of pandemics have emerged requiring some level of situational awareness to support responses by public health agencies.
+Since then, a number of pandemics  and other regional and national emergencies have emerged requiring some level of situational awareness to support responses by public health agencies.

 2006
 : Bird Flu (H5N1)